valencia21/valencia21.github.io/_posts/2022-06-08-statistical-rethinking-notes.markdown

 ## Small Worlds and Large Worlds

 There is a contrast between the small world of a model and the large world of reality.
 The small world should provide the best possible representation of the large world, given that it cannot incorporate all of its information.
 This chapter focuses on the small world.

 ## Bayesian Inference

-Bayesian inference is simply counting and comparing possibilities.
+Bayesian models have a reasonable claim to being the optimal way of representing a large world with a small world, assuming the small world accurately descibes the large world.
+A Bayesian model uses Bayesian inference, which simply counts and compares possibilities.
 Consider a bag with four marbles in two colours, blue and white.
 There are 5 possible sequences:

 {:refdef: style="text-align: center;"}
 ![Marbles](https://raw.githubusercontent.com/valencia21/valencia21.github.io/master/_site/assets/img/2022-06-08/marbles.png){: style="text-align:center"}